Access ControlOverview

 Users whose token includes at least one matching role can view the page.
 Pages without access-roles are visible to all authenticated users.
 A special wildcard role * grants access to all pages.

-Role-based access control is only available with JWT and OAuth 2.0 authentication in Private mode.
-Partial mode uses password authentication only.
+Role-based access control is available with JWT and OAuth 2.0 authentication in both Private and Partial modes.

 How it works